McElhone History, Family Crest & Coats of Arms

 Contemporary Notables of the name McElhone (post 1700) +

-- Henry J. McElhone, American Democrat politician, Delegate to Democratic National Convention from Canal Zone, 1944 (member, Committee on Rules and Order of Business)
+- Henry J. McElhone, American Democratic Party politician, Delegate to Democratic National Convention from Canal Zone, 1944 (member, Committee on Rules and Order of Business)

 - Fred H. McElhone, American politician, Village President of Hinsdale, Illinois, 1942